Best Campgrounds In Maine

 No trash facilities are provided, so you must be prepared to take all your garbage with you when you leave.

-You are not allowed to bring pets into the park.
-The trails are not suitable for large vehicles, including RVs.
-You must not bring firewood into the park, as it could transport pests into the local area.
-Generators are not permitted; the park is a quiet place!
+You are not allowed to bring pets into the park and the trails are also not suitable for large vehicles, including RVs.
+Bringing firewood into the park is prohibited since it could transport pests into the local area and generators are not permitted so the park can remain as peaceful as possible!

-Moosehead Lake is the largest lake in New England, set in a basin created by glacial activity and covering an area of 117 square miles.
-The lake is home to brook trout, togue, and landlocked salmon.
-The area is famous for its moose, but you also stand a good chance of seeing deer, bear, and many other wild animals during your stay.
+The largest lake in New England covering an area of 117 square miles, Moosehead Lake basin was created by glacial activity and is now home to brook trout, togue, and landlocked salmon.
+The area is famous for its moose, but you also stand a good chance of seeing deer, bears, and many other wild animals during your stay.

-The most spectacular mountain peak in the region is Mt.
+The most spectacular mountain peak in the Moosehead Lake region is Mt.
 Kineo, which rises right out of the lake’s center.
-The mountain’s cliffs tower a full 800 feet above the water and have to be seen to be appreciated.
-The park is open during the winter too, and visitors can enjoy snowmobiling, ice-fishing, and cross-country skiing through a magical, wintry landscape.
+The mountain’s cliffs tower a full 800 feet above the water and have to be seen in person to be fully appreciated.
+The park is open during the winter too, and visitors can enjoy snowmobiling, ice-fishing, and cross-country skiing through the magical, wintry landscape.

-Campsites here can accommodate 35’ RVs through to small pop-up tents.
+Campsites here can accommodate small pop-up tents through to 35’ RVs.
 Note that most of the campsites must be reserved in advance.

 Warren Island State Park provides the opportunity to visit a serene location that can only be accessed by private boat.
 If you want somewhere remote and peaceful to enjoy some quality time with your loved ones, this could be the perfect vacation location for you.

-There are 12 camping sites on the island.
-Camping is primarily tent-only, although there are two Adirondack shelters available too.
-Campsites must be pre-reserved, which you can do via the link posted above.
+There are 12 camping spots on the island, primarily tent sites only, although there are two Adirondack shelters available as well.
+Campsites must be pre-reserved.

-If you want to double up your trip, then a visit to Acadia National Park is a little bit of island hoping away.
+If you want to double up your trip, then a visit to Acadia National Park is only a little bit of island hopping away.

-The campground was opened in 1952, and since then, many generations of visitors have adored the island.
-The place is mostly unchanged since it first opened.
-The pace of daily life is slow; accommodations are rustic, and everything is in tune with the natural environment.
+This campground was opened in 1952 and since then many generations of visitors have enjoyed the island.
+It is mostly unchanged since it first opened with a slower pace of daily life to be had.
+Accommodations are rustic, and everything is in tune with the natural environment.

-The island has 271 campsites spread right across its southernmost region, and each site is unique.
+The island has 271 campsites spread right across its southernmost region with each site being unique.
 Tents, truck campers, and pop-up trailers up to 25’ are all welcome, but hard-topped campers and RVs are not permitted.
-Unfortunately, dogs are not allowed here.
+Unfortunately, dogs are not allowed here either.

-If you want to enjoy your vacation by the ocean in a peaceful environment, Cape Neddick Oceanside Campground must be on your list of must-see destinations.
-You can pitch a tent or stay in your tent camper right on the oceanfront where everyone gets to enjoy a sea view!
+If you want to enjoy your vacation in a peaceful environment right beside the ocean then Cape Neddick Oceanside Campground should be on your list of must-visit destinations.
+You can choose to pitch a tent or stay in your tent camper for some oceanfront camping where everyone gets to enjoy a sea view!

-There are two beautiful, pristine sandy beaches nearby and a vibrant street scene in the town of York Beach to entertain you in the evening.
-You can check out the Nubble Light from Sothier Park, a view that’s been enjoyed by visitors to this charming resort since 1879.
-Drive up to the summit of Mount Agamenticus to gaze at the impressive panoramic views.
-The more energetic among your party may prefer to take a hike or mountain bike along the extensive trail network.
+There are two beautiful, pristine sandy beaches nearby and a vibrant scene in the town of York Beach for entertainment in the evenings.
+You can also check out the Nubble Lighthouse from Sothier Park, a view that’s been enjoyed by visitors to this charming resort since 1879.
+Drive up to the summit of Mount Agamenticus to gaze at the impressive panoramic views or the more energetic among your party may prefer to take a hike or mountain bike along the extensive trail network.

-A real family-friendly resort – This is a camping paradise for families with children of all ages!
-There are three heated swimming pools, a games room, an arcade, four hot tubs, three playgrounds, three fishing ponds, and two stores.
+A family-oriented campground – this is a camping paradise for families with kids of all ages!
+There are three heated swimming pools, a game room, an arcade, four hot tubs, three playgrounds, three fishing ponds, and not one camp store but two!
 As if that wasn’t enough, the resort has a recreation center where nightly entertainment and scheduled daily activities are provided.

-If you run out of things to do in the resort, Bayley’s puts on an hourly shuttle ride to Old Orchard Beach and Pine Point Beach where you can soak up a few rays, enjoy spellbinding views out over the ocean and check out the famous pier at Old Orchard Beach.
+If you run out of things to do in the resort, Bayley’s puts on an hourly shuttle service to Old Orchard Beach and Pine Point Beach where you can soak up a few rays, enjoy spellbinding views out over the ocean, and check out the famous pier at Old Orchard Beach.

-To keep old and young entertained, twice-daily shuttles are provided that will take you to the super-fun amusement centers of Funtown Splashtown U.S.A.
+Even more, to keep old and young entertained there are twice-daily shuttles provided that will take you to the super-fun amusement centers of Funtown Splashtown U.S.A.

-For a quieter time, cycle or stroll along the Eastern Trail that winds its way through Scarborough Marsh with its vibrant wildlife population, or rent a kayak or canoe and spend a blissful afternoon paddling along the Dunstan River.
+When you need a bit more peace and quiet you can cycle or stroll along the Eastern Trail that winds its way through Scarborough Marsh with its vibrant wildlife population, or there are canoe and kayak rentals available for you to spend a blissful afternoon paddling along the Dunstan River.

 Maine is a camping enthusiast’s dream destination.

-If you’re looking to get right away from the hurly-burly of your daily routine, head to the wilderness for some time-out.
-Or suppose you’d rather spend a fun-packed vacation by the sea, taking in some of Maine’s fascinating, picturesque historical sites and enjoying the local cuisine caught fresh from the mighty Atlantic Ocean.
-In that case, Vacationland is where it’s at!
+If you’re looking to get far away from the hurly-burly of your daily routine then you can head to the great Maine wilderness for some time-out.
+Alternatively, if you’d rather spend a fun-packed vacation by the sea, taking in some of Maine’s fascinating, picturesque historical sites and enjoying local cuisine caught fresh from the mighty Atlantic Ocean then Vacationland is still where it’s at!